 Consider the Unified Payments Interface, or UPI, for short.

 With over 115 lenders, UPI transactions in India reached $7.5 billion in August 2018.
 Digital payments like these are expected to cross $1 trillion by 2025 and account for nearly one in two dollars spent in the region.

 The market for e-wallets is expected to grow even faster, from $22 billion in 2019, to $114 billion, a more than fivefold jump, by 2025.

-Indian fintech firms are all playing to leverage this large market through Conversational AI for the fintech industry.
+Indian firms are all playing to leverage this large market through Conversational AI for the fintech industry.

 With over 900+ registered financial technology firms, India’s 1.2 billion unserviced, but tech-savvy users are in safe hands.